thiagomayllart/ICU/README.md

 [+] Change privileges of execution

 # Telegram
-ICU also includes a telegram bot and notifications part.
+NightVision also includes a telegram bot and notifications part.
 If you want to use this, you will have to include your telegram bot token in credentials.py.
 You can get a telegram bot token [here]("https://core.telegram.org/bots#3-how-do-i-create-a-bot").
 Next off, you need to run setup.py in /telegram, and then send /start to the bot.
 This will save your chat_id to credentials.py so it can be used for authentication with the bot, and to send the notifications to.

 # Modules
 The following modules are used: MySQLdb, telegram, random, sys, os, datetime, logging, time.